Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Single-Agent Systems

-Furthermore, the flexibility of RL permits it as an effective utility system to model agents' motivation through designing task-nonspecific reward signals derived from agents' experiences \cite{merrick2010comparative}. \cite{huang2002novelty} introduced one of the earliest self-motivated value systems integrated with RL, demonstrating that the SAIL robot could learn to pay attention to salient visual stimuli while neglecting unimportant input.
+The flexibility of RL permits it as an effective utility system to model agents' motivation through designing task-nonspecific reward signals derived from agents' experiences \cite{merrick2010comparative}. \cite{huang2002novelty} introduced one of the earliest self-motivated value systems integrated with RL, demonstrating that the SAIL robot could learn to pay attention to salient visual stimuli while neglecting unimportant input.
 To understand the origins of reward and affective systems, \cite{doya2005cyber} built artificial agents sharing the same intrinsic constraints as natural agents: self-preservation and self-reproduction. \cite{merrick2010modeling} uses a table-based Q-learning as a baseline compared with other function approximation techniques in motivated reinforcement learning.

-From the mechanism of intelligent adaptive curiosity perspective, \cite{oudeyer2007intrinsic} introduced an intrinsic motivation system pushing a robot toward situations to maximize its learning progress. \cite{frank2014curiosity} presented a curiosity-driven reinforcement learning approach that explores the iCub's state-action space through information gain maximization, learning a world model from experience, and controlling the actual iCub hardware in real time.
+From the mechanism of intelligent adaptive curiosity perspective, \cite{oudeyer2007intrinsic} introduced an intrinsic motivation system pushing a robot toward situations to maximize its learning progress. \cite{frank2014curiosity} presented a curiosity-driven reinforcement learning approach that explores the iCub's state-action space through information gain maximization, learning a world model from experience, and controlling the actual iCub hardware in real-time.
 To help the iCub robot intrinsically motivated to acquire, store and reuse skills, \cite{kompella2017continual} introduced Continual Curiosity driven Skill Acquisition (CCSA), a set of compact low-dimensional representations of the streams of high-dimensional visual information learned through incremental slow feature analysis.
+RL agents learn various skills by associating intrinsic rewards with improvements to the world model \cite{luciw2013intrinsic}.
+The acquired skill includes both the learned actions and the feature representation, which greatly change the feature output.
+Moreover, these skills will be stored and reused to generate new observations for continually developing advanced skills.